 Quick verdict

-Choose Consensus if you need researchers, students, science writers, evidence-based professionals.
-Choose Cursor if you prioritize software developers wanting ai-assisted coding.
+Choose Consensus if your daily work is mostly Researchers, students, science writers, evidence-based professionals.
+Choose Cursor if your daily work is mostly AI-first code editing inside a forked VS Code.
 Cursor scores higher in user reviews (4.7 vs 4.4).
 Both offer free tiers — try each before committing.

 Consensus